 Methods for detecting epistasis

 Despite the severe challenges in robust detection of epistasis for human complex traits (BOX1), the past five years have seen rapid development of methods for studying epistasis in human complex traits/diseases2–7.
-The wide range of methods spans from conventional regression-based methods to nature-inspired algorithms (Figure 1).
+Methods ranging from conventional regression-based methods to nature-inspired algorithms are continually being developed (Figure 1).
 Most methods use SNP-based tests for pairwise or high order interactions in GWAS data via either an exhaustive search of all SNP combinations or testing of a reduced, preselected set.
 In addition, methods have been developed to assess interactions between groups of SNPs (e.g. genes) or functional modules (e.g. pathway or network).
-One of the key recent achievements during this course is that an exhaustive search for pairwise interactions becomes a routine exercise because the computational barrier has been greatly reduced8–12.
-Here we provide an overview of the developments since Cordell’s review13 with a focus on genome-wide methods that are hypothesis-free in the sense that they impose no prior expectation that particular loci are more likely to be involved in epistatic interactions.
+As a broad generalization, approaches that search all pairs of SNPs for evidence of all types of epistasis can be termed “hypothesis free” whereas those which restrict themselves to searching subsets of SNPs and/or types of epistasis may be termed “hypothesis driven”.
+Because of the size of the parameter space to search and the number of analyses performed, hypothesis free approaches pose a major challenge and one of the key recent achievements in recent years is that computational barriers have been bypassed and an exhaustive search for pairwise interactions has become a more routine exercise8–12.
+Here we provide an overview of the developments since Cordell’s review13 with a focus on hypothesis-free, genome-wide methods.

 Regression based methods

 Regression-based methods are commonly used to assess SNP interactions in either diseases or quantitative traits13,14.
 In GWAS where billions of pairwise SNP combinations need to be assessed, the primary goal is to identify interacting SNPs from the huge search space.
-One can use SNP genotype models to test interactions directly by comparing the saturated model including interactions (LS) against the reduced model without (LR) using four degree-of-freedom (df) and thus save computing time in estimating genetic parameters.
+One can use SNP genotype models to test interactions directly by comparing the saturated model including interactions (LS) against the reduced model without (LR), using four degree-of-freedom (df) and thus save computing time in estimating genetic parameters.
 When concerning only additive effects, the genotype model is reduced to an allelic (i.e. the minor alleles of each SNP) model where the interaction is tested in the same way but using only one df15.
 Previously an exhaustive search for pairwise interactions at the genome-wide level was considered computationally prohibitive13.
 Various approaches have been taken to reduce the computational barrier.
 First, advantage has been taken of modern computing infrastructure and technologies including clusters of computers equipped with multiple CPU cores and/or graphic processing units (GPU)9,11,12,16, parallelization8,10,17 and bitwise computing where SNP genotype data are stored in bitwise data structures to achieve great memory efficiency and computing speed8,18,19.
-Second, approximate interaction tests have been applied that can be quickly computed and do not miss any important epistatic SNP pairs19, e.g. F ratio and Kirkwood Superposition Approximation approximate the (LS vs. LR) tests under the Hardy-Weinberg Equilibrium (HWE) assumption for quantitative2020 and disease traits19 respectively and can be quickly computed from contingency tables based on SNP genotypes.
+Second, approximate interaction tests have been applied that can be quickly computed and do not miss any important epistatic SNP pairs19.
+For example F ratio and Kirkwood Superposition Approximation approximate the (LS vs. LR) tests under the assumption of Hardy-Weinberg Equilibrium (HWE) for quantitative20 and disease traits19 respectively and can be quickly computed from contingency tables based on SNP genotypes.
 For convenience, we list some recent applications based on regression and other approaches that can perform fast genome-wide screening of epistasis in GWAS (TABLE 1).
 Considering the various strengths and weaknesses in these applications, we recommend an extra step of re-examining the screening results of more significant tests in the full regression models (e.g. conditional tests) to avoid false positives or redundant signals10,20,21.